harrisj/nicar-sinatra/README.md

 To make sure you are up-to-date and ready to go, run the following steps:

-1. Open the terminal and `cd` to wherever this folder is
+1. Open the terminal and `cd` to wherever you first cloned this repo to
 2. Run `git pull origin master` to make sure you have the latest version
 3. Open this project in your favorite text editor (SublimeText, Textmate, etc. can open the whole folder).
 Otherwise, you can use things like vim or emacs or even simple text editors like Notepad or such to edit single files.
 Do not use Microsoft Word or other word processors if you can help it.